mariotorrestech/mkdocs-deploy/docs/about.md

 ---

 # Professional Background
-IT professional with experience in enterprise environments, focusing on security operations and customer support.
-Currently supporting and securing systems in highly regulated financial services.
+IT professional with experience in enterprise environments, focusing on supporting security operations.
+Currently supporting various systems in highly regulated financial services industry.

 ## Current Projects
-🚀 [Homelab](index.md) - Building and maintaining a comprehensive security testing environment for hands-on cybersecurity practice and continuous learning.
+:lab_coat: [Homelab](index.md) - Building and maintaining a comprehensive security testing environment for hands-on cybersecurity practice and continuous learning.

+🎓 [PNPT certification](https://certifications.tcm-sec.com/pnpt/) - Actively persuing certification through TCM Security's Practical Network Penetration Tester certification.
+This certification involves a realistic penetratic examination complete with a review of findings and report.

+*The certification labs and capstones are locally deployed through my homelab: [Active Directory lab](infrastructure/ActiveDirectoryLab.md/) and [OWASP Juice shop](infrastructure/WebAppLab.md) for web app vulnerabilities*

 ## 🎓 Education
-- B.S. in Information Systems
-- University of North Texas, Class of 2020
+- B.S. in **Information Systems** from the **University of North Texas**, Class of 2020

 ## 💼 Professional Experience
 ### IT Support Associate
 Fidelity Investments | December 2020 - Present

 - Support and secure a 70,000-user enterprise environment in the financial services sector
-- Administer enterprise security platforms including identity management, privileged access, and mainframe security tools
-- Handle security assessments and compliance requirements with consistently high performance metrics
-- Create technical documentation for security issues and develop mitigation strategies
-- Train new team members on security practices and compliance requirements in a regulated environment

-## 📚 Certifications & Training
-- Active pursuit of [PNPT (Practical Network Penetration Tester)](https://certifications.tcm-sec.com/pnpt/) certification
+- Details included in resumé

-## 🤝 Connect
+## 🤝 Let's Connect!
 - [LinkedIn Profile](https://www.linkedin.com/in/tmario)

 ---